 Consider using an insurance adviser to help you find a policy in your budget and explain any complex features and benefits.

-Compare alternative life insurance policies
+Compare other life insurance policies

 Selling your life insurance policy can make a profit, but you’ll generally get much less than the policy is worth.
 If you decide it’s the right option for you, use a broker to help you get the best deal.
 And if you’re on the fence, consider switching to a new life insurance policy instead.